marklogic-community/hands-on-data-modeling/README.md

   curl from the command line
 - MLCP: after downloading, you will have a zip file.
 Unzip it and use the path to that location when running MLCP.
 - CORB and XCC: running CORB jobs will require referring to both of these JARs.
-  Copy them into the project's lib directory.
+ - Copy these JARs into the project's lib directory.
+ - If there's no hands-on-data-modeling/lib directory, create one, then copy as directed immediately above.

+### Setup

+Follow the directions in [/setup](https://github.com/wpaven/hands-on-data-modeling/tree/answers/setup) to create the databases, indexes, app servers, role, and users for this workshop.